jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     E       + {'age': X, 'first_name': Y, 'last_name': 'doe', 'sex': A}
     E       ?         ^

-  sometimes the terminal_ is your friend and shows :ref:`TypeError<what causes TypeError?>`
+  sometimes the terminal_ is your friend, and shows :ref:`TypeError<what causes TypeError?>`

   .. code-block:: shell